ironnysh/mighty/README.md

 ## Customize and edit the content, color schemes, and fonts

 ### Edit the content
-There are three files to edit (see the [File overview](#file-overview) below for details):
+There are three files to edit (refer to the [File overview](#file-overview) below for details):
 1. `src/_data/settings.json` - change the values to the right of the colon of each key.
-E.g., `url` should be your site's address, `author` should be your name, `phone_number` should be your number (change `phone_call` accordingly, keeping the format to allow tap-to-call on mobile), etc. This is also where you can change the labels of the top navigation.
-E.g., `products` and `work` instead of `services` and `portfolio`.
+For example, `url` should be your site's address, `author` should be your name, and `phone_number` should be your number (change `phone_call` accordingly, keeping the format to allow tap-to-call on mobile).
+This is also where you can change the labels of the top navigation.
+For example, `products` and `work` instead of `services` and `portfolio`.
 2. `src/_data/texts.json` - text displayed on the homepage: title and paragraphs of the **About** section; titles and summaries of the **Services** section; titles, summaries, and video IDs for the *Portfolio*; and privacy policy references.
 You can change the values to the right of the colon of the `title`, `summary`, and `videoID` keys.
 Unless you plan to add an analytics service, you can leave the privacy section as-is.
-#. `src/imprint.md` - your personal details and contact information (Masthead) are generated automatically based on the details provided in the `_data/settings.json`.
+#. `src/imprint.md` - your personal details and contact information (masthead) are generated automatically based on the details provided in the `_data/settings.json`.
 Unless you plan to add analytics or other tracking services, you can leave the _Data Protection_ and _GDPR_ sections as-is.
 The other privacy references on the page are generated automatically based on the information provided in the privacy section of the `_data/texts.json`.
 You can update the relevant credits under the _Colophon_ according to your sources and service providers.

-*Note: you can delete this `README` file, as well `subset-google_fonts.webp`, `delpoy-to-vercel.webp`, and `mighty-demo-screenshot.webp`.
+*Note: you can delete this `README` file, as well as `subset-google_fonts.webp`, `deploy-to-vercel.webp`, and `mighty-demo-screenshot.webp`.
 These files are here to help you set up the site.

 ### Change colors and fonts
 Open `src/_includes/utilities/style.css` and edit any CSS attribute you'd like.

 The most relevant parts are probably the colors and fonts:
 1. All the colors are defined as CSS variables on the top.
 Change the `hsl` values to the color scheme you want.
-2. We use three fonts (see the [File overview](#file-overview) below).
+2. I use three fonts (refer to the [File overview](#file-overview) below).
 If you delete or replace any of them, update the references in two places: the `@font-face` rules at the top of the CSS file and the `font-family` variable.
 There are fallback system fonts for each.
 **Important**: for better performance, the fonts are preloaded in the `head` of the main layout (`src/_includes/layouts/default.njk`)—delete or update these lines according to the fonts you use.

 ### Contact icons